 - Use recycled toilet paper to protect our forests

 - Support the fight for mandatory labelling of palm oil on food products so that consumers can choose responsibly

 - Donate plastic on-site at our zoos, so that it can be recycled into Seal the Loop bins for discarded fishing line

 Simple choices can make a real difference on a big scale.
 Everyone can do their part to fight extinction and save the environment

 Research plays a big part in helping us fight extinction.
-Zoos Victoria is currently involved in over 40 research projects focusing on:
+Zoos Victoria is currently involved in more than 50 research projects focusing on:

 - Conservation breeding & reintroduction of threatened species